Television Centre, London: Studio 12

 Originally built as a control room for the music studio originally located in Studio 0.
-Studio 12 was converted into an ad-hoc studio in 2004 for CBBC programmes, most notably for the interactive "live cartoon" series Nelly Nut Live! which aired from 2003 to 2005.
+Studio 12 was converted into an ad-hoc studio in 2004 for CBBC programmes.
 It was also used for Sportsround for some years, but was eventually converted into a presentation studio in 2006.
 It was used for in-vision continuity for CBBC and changed into an in-vision continuity studio in summer 2007.
 The set was transferred to a mini studio in the East Tower.
 It was used by BBC Research.